gerardbm/vim-atomic/README.md

 Atomic has support for 8, 16 and 256 colors, and *True Color* (24 bits) on the last versions of vim, gvim, neovim and nvim-qt.
 It uses the setting `termguicolors` properly (some color schemes don't).

-It also includes 7 modes of color (6 darks and 1 light) with three contrasts:
+It also includes 7 modes of color (6 darks and 1 light):
-- Space mode is dark with blue hue.
+- Space mode is dark with blue hue (240°).
-- Onion mode is dark with purple hue.
+- Onion mode is dark with purple hue (300°).
-- Blood mode is dark with red hue.
+- Blood mode is dark with red hue (0°).
-- Night mode is dark with orange hue.
+- Night mode is dark with orange hue (60°).
-- Grass mode is dark with green hue.
+- Grass mode is dark with green hue (120°).
-- Ocean mode is dark with cyan hue.
+- Ocean mode is dark with cyan hue (180°).
-- Light mode is light with orange hue.
+- Light mode is light with orange hue (60°).

+Each mode has 3 contrasts:

+- High contrast (HC), +4%
+- Medium contrast (MC), 0
+- Low contrast (LC), -4%

 ## Installation